Published on January 29th, 2014 | by Ruben0

 - Manzanilla Deliciosa, from the soleras of the former almacenista Manuel de Argüeso

-- Manzanilla Deliciosa En Rama, an unfiltered version
+- Manzanilla Deliciosa En Rama, an unfiltered version of around 6 years old

 - Manzanilla Señorita